sojohnnysaid/mysql-phpmyadmin-docker-setup/README.md

 Use root for full permissions

-localhost port 8080 on your browser to navigate the database using the phpmyadmin GUI 🎉
+Go to http://localhost:8080 on your browser to start using the phpmyadmin GUI 🎉